mozilla-spidermonkey/jsparagus/js-quirks.md

-    *   Rules that affect the set of keywords (character sequences that match *IdentifierName* but are not allowed as binding names) based on whether or not we're in strict mode code, or in a *Module*.
+    *   Rules that affect the set of keywords (character sequences that match *IdentifierName* but are not allowed as binding names) based on whether or not we’re in strict mode code, or in a *Module*.
 Affected identifiers include `arguments`, `eval`, `yield`, `await`, `let`, `implements`, `interface`, `package`, `private`, `protected`, `public`, `static`.